Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 ***FFB Arcade Plugin***

-Version 1.01
+Version 1.1

-Created by Boomslangnz, Ducon2016 & Spazzy.
+Brought to you by Boomslangnz, Ducon2016, Spazzy & pinkimo.

 This is a plugin to provide Force Feedback and Rumble (and in certain cases added input support) to various arcade games.
 Initially this was a small project to add FFB to Daytona Championship USA and it grew from there to support several more games and rumble was added.